 "When the Earth is sick and polluted, human health is impossible." - Bobby McLeod, Activist

 My hope is that this blog inspires you to live a life that will leave you and our planet in the most Joyous Health!
-These 8 tips, you will see how making small, simple changes in the way we live can have a huge impact on the health of our planet; so that every day can be Earth Day!
+With these 8 tips you will see how making small, simple changes in the way we live can have a huge impact on the health of our planet; so that every day can be Earth Day!

 8 Ways to Make Every Day Earth Day